 According to the U.S. Green Building Council, green building is defined as “a holistic concept that starts with the understanding that the built environment can have profound effects, both positive and negative, on the natural environment, as well as the people who inhabit buildings every day.
+The International Well Building Institute is focusing on health and wellness in buildings to improve the human experience through design.

-Green building is an effort to amplify the positive and mitigate the negative of these effects throughout the entire life cycle of a building.
+Sustainability is about design, construction and operational decisions that will amplify the positive and mitigate the negative impacts of choices we make throughout the entire life cycle of a building.
 While there are many different definitions of green building out there, it is generally accepted as the planning, design, construction, and operations of buildings with several central, foremost considerations: energy use, water use, indoor environmental quality, material section and the building's effects on its site” (https://www.usgbc.org/articles/what-green-building).

 Boyden, L., & Weiner, J. (2000).
 Sustainable libraries: Teaching environmental responsibility to communities.
 The Bottom Line, 13(2), 74-83. https://doi.org/10.1108/08880450010327699

 Carr, M. M. (2013).
-The Green Library Planner: What Every Librarian Needs to Know Before Starting to Build or Renovate.
+The green library planner: What every librarian needs to know before starting to build or renovate.
 Lanham, MD: Scarecrow Press.

 Carr, M. M., &Carr, S. L. (2013).
 The greening of America’s libraries: LEEDing the way.
 Chicago: American Library Association, 2013.

 Jankowska, M. A. (2014).
 Focus on educating for sustainability: Toolkit for academic libraries.
 Sacramento, CA: Library Juice Press.

-Kats, G. (2010).
+Kats, G. (2009).
 Greening our built world: Costs, benefits and strategies.
 Washington, D.C.
 Island Press.

-Kibert, C. J. (2016).
+Kibert, C. J. (2021).
 Sustainable construction: Green building design and delivery.
-4th ed.
+5th ed.
 Hoboken, N.J.: Wiley.

 Kubba, S. (2016).
 LEED v4 practices, certification and accreditation handbook (2nd ed.).
 Burlington, MA: Butterworth-Heinemann.